htfy96/jit_blocks/README.md

 See @ref expr

+## Dynamic Switch builder

+Builds a dynamic `switch (val) { case A: ... }` block.
+Useful when the dispatch table is only known at runtime.

+See @ref dynswitch

 # Using this library

 For CMake users, the recommended way is to add this project either as a git submodule, or download via [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) or [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake), and then add these lines to your CMakeLists.txt: